 When people think of marriage, they think of a ceremony, usually in a church, where the couple formally pronounces their vows in front of their families, friends, and a member of the clergy.
-At the very least, it involves a trip to the local courthouse to file papers making the marriage official.
-However, there is another way for people to get married in the U.S. called common law marriage.
+At the very least, it involves a trip to the local courthouse to file papers and enter a valid marriage or make the marriage official.
+However, there is another way for people who live together and satisfy other requirements to get married in the U.S., and it is called common law marriage.

 What is a Common Law Marriage?

 These requirements vary, depending on the state in which the couple is living.
-However, in most of the states that do recognize common law marriage, these requirements usually involve cohabitation for a specific period of time, the couple holding themselves out to others as being married, and for both people to have the intent to be married to each other.
+However, in most of the states that do recognize common law marriage, these requirements usually involve cohabitation or that couples live together for a specific period of time, the couple referring to themselves as being married, and for both people to have the intent to be in a marriage with each other.

-Common law marriage, however, is not something that can happen in all of the states in the U.S. Most states have formally abolished common law marriage by passing laws that prohibit it from happening within their borders.
-California is one of these states, and was actually one of the first states to abolish common law marriage by statute back in 1895.
+This is not something that can happen in all of the states in the U.S. Most of them have formally abolished common law marriage by passing laws that prohibit it from happening within their borders.
+California is one of these states and was actually one of the first states to abolish common law marriage by statute back in 1895.
+That means the State of California does not recognize common law marriages.

-Now, only a small handful of states allow common law marriages to happen within their borders: Alabama, Colorado, Iowa, Kansas, Montana, New Hampshire, Rhode Island, South Carolina, Texas, Utah, and the District of Columbia.
+Now, only a small handful of states allow these marriages to happen within their borders: Alabama, Colorado, Iowa, Kansas, Montana, New Hampshire, Rhode Island, South Carolina, Texas, Utah, and the District of Columbia.

-Despite the fact that California does not allow residents to become married to each other under the common law because other states in the country do allow it to happen, and because people who are common law married can still move into our state, California still has to deal with common law marriage.
+Despite the fact that California does not recognize common law marriage, because other states recognize it and do allow it to happen, and because people who are married can still move into our state, California still has to deal with common law marriage.

 Common Law Marriages Must Be Recognized in Other States